 - All deck lines and valves must be frequently checked for any leakages

-- Parameters and running condition of all the machineries involved in operation to be frequently checked
+- Parameters and running condition of all the machinery involved in the operation to be frequently checked

 - Ullage gauge floats to be raised for the tanks which are being washed